Zbigniew Herbert: 1924–1956

 Herbert's Austrian ancestor came to Galicia from Vienna around the turn of the 18th and 19th century.
 The poet's father, Bolesław (half-blooded Armenian), was a soldier in the Polish Legions during World War I and a defender of Lwów; he was a lawyer and worked as a bank manager.
 Herbert's grandfather was an English language teacher.
 Zbigniew's mother, Maria, came from the Kaniak family.

 Before the war Zbigniew Herbert attended the Państwowe VIII Gimnazjum i Liceum im.
 Króla Kazimierza Wielkiego we Lwowie (during the Soviet occupation the name was changed to High School nr 14).
-After the German and Soviet invasion and subsequent occupation of Lwów, he continued his studies at the secret meetings organized by the Polish underground, where he graduated and passed the A-level exam (matura) in January 1944.
+After the German and Soviet invasion and subsequent occupation of Lwów, he continued his studies at the secret meetings organized by the Polish underground, where he graduated and passed the school leaving exam (matura) in January 1944.
 At the same time, (following the Nazi invasion of Poland in 1939) he got involved in conspiratorial action with the AK.
-During the occupation, he worked as a feeder of lice in the Rudolf Weigl Institute that produced anti-typhus vaccines; he also worked as a salesman in a shop with metal articles.
-After his A-level exam, he began Polish philology studies at the secret University of Jan Kazimierz in Lwów but had to break them off as a result of moving to Kraków (spring 1944, before the invasion of the Soviet Red Army in Lwów).
+During the occupation, he worked as a louse-feeder in the Rudolf Weigl Institute that produced anti-typhus vaccines; he also worked as a salesman in a shop with metal articles.
+He began Polish philology studies at the secret University of Jan Kazimierz in Lwów but had to break them off as a result of moving to Kraków (spring 1944, before the invasion of the Soviet Red Army in Lwów).
 Lwów after the war became a Ukrainian Soviet city, no longer within Polish borders.
 Its previous Polish population had been expelled.
 The loss of his beloved hometown, and the following feeling of being uprooted, were important motifs in his later works.

 At first, he lived in Proszowice, near Kraków (May 1944 – January 1945).
 Herbert studied economics in Kraków and attended lectures at the Jagiellonian University and at the Academy of Fine Arts.
 In 1947, after three years of study, he got his Trade Academy diploma.
 He lived in Sopot (from 1948), where his parents moved in 1946.
 He worked different jobs; in the Polish National Bank (NBP) in Gdynia (1 March – 30 June 1948), as a sub-editor of the journal Przegląd Kupiecki, and in Gdańsk department of the Polish Writers' Union (ZLP).
 He met Halina Misiołkowa there (their relationship lasted until 1957).
 In 1948 he became a member-candidate of the ZLP but resigned in 1951; however, he joined the union again in 1955.